mantik-ai/core/doc/MantikHeader.md

 **Fixed Meta Variables**

 The planner is allowed to change the value of meta variables.
-In some cases this is not good e.g. if an algorithm is the result of a trained algorithm.
-For that case, Meta variables can have an extra attribute `fix` which accepts a boolen value.
+In some cases this is not a good idea e.g. if an algorithm is the result of a trained algorithm.
+For that case, Meta variables can have an extra attribute `fix` which accepts a boolean value.

 In case of algorithms which are the result of a trainable algorithm, all meta variables are automatically fixed.